 This would be an easy problem to solve if it did not involve two separate states.
 If the bank levy was filed in the state of North Carolina you should hire a NC lawyer to help you.
 If the action was filed in Ohio, you need an Ohio lawyer.
 Do not try to defend against this levy without a lawyer.

 There is a very common belief that there is a difference between an "authorized user" of a personal bank account and a "co-owner" of a personal bank account.
-While there are several different kinds of bank accounts, access to each type of bank account is either defined in the contract sometimes...Read more »
+While there are several different kinds of bank accounts, access to each type of bank account is either defined in the...Read more »

 It depends on the transaction and how it is structured.
 Generally you can't avoid debts by transferring property and assets to insiders, particularly for no payment.
 The creditor can file an action to avoid the transfer based on several factors.
-Thus, if you are tranferring assets, it has to be for...Read more »
+Thus, if you are tranferring assets, it has to...Read more »

 My wife purchased a vehicle from Drive Time before I entered the military (active duty) and her intrest rate is extremly high.
 25% or so.
 Back then she had a job where she could afford it, but now om the only one with an imcome.
 I reclently found out about SCRA (service member civil relief act)...
 Read more »